epfl-ada-2018/ada007project/README.md

 05/11/2018 - 15/11/2018: Data collection and wrangling

-Fully understand the dataset and have access to it so that all members can be assigned interested parts.
+Access the dataset and fully understand it so that all members can be assigned to their interested parts.

 16/11/2018 - 29/11/2018: Data analysis

-Look at the attributes of dataset and find some proper statidtic methods to hava a data analysis.
+Look at the attributes of dataset and find some proper statidtic methods to do a data analysis.

 30/11/2018 - 06/12/2018: Data story and Data visulization

-Creat a interesting and meaningful data story for our analysis and show the visuliztion in plots.
+Creat a interesting and meaningful data story for our analysis and show the visuliztions in plots.

 07/12/2018 - 16/12/2018: Conclusion and Reprot